Real or Fake Christmas Tree? The Pros, Cons, and a Side-by-Side

 O Christmas Tree!
 We explore the pros and cons and of having a real tree versus artificial for the holidays.

-It is the time of the year when we have to make a big holiday decision—what type of Christmas tree will you put up this year?
-While not everyone decorates with a tree, but for those who do, you have
+It is the time of year when we have to make a big holiday decision: what type of Christmas tree will you put up this year?
+Not everyone decorates with a tree, but those who do face a choice between a real cut tree and an artificial Christmas tree.
+The Real Christmas Tree Board’s industry data tracks the running U.S. tally.

 For many families, a real tree at Christmas is important.
 In fact, some family traditions are to not only have a real tree but to actually head into the woods on their property (or on a tree farm) and cut the perfect one down and bring it home.
 So the act of getting the real tree is as important as having it in the living room.

 In the 60s, 70s, and 80s, artificial trees looked, well, fake.
 They were skinny, had big gaps between limbs, and they smelled like plastic.
-But in the last few decades, artificial trees have come a long way and look (and some even smell) more like the real thing.
+In the last few decades, artificial trees have come a long way and look (and some even smell) more like the real thing.

-A recent survey found that over half of American homes will display artificial trees and 17% will have a real tree to make their season bright.
-The tree goes up right after Thanksgiving Day and it comes down 4 – 6 weeks later.
+A recent survey found that over half of American homes will display artificial trees and about 17 percent will have a real tree to make their season bright.
+The tree goes up right after Thanksgiving Day, and it comes down 4 to 6 weeks later.

-Here are some pros and cons of having a real tree vs. an artificial one:
+Here are some pros and cons of having a real tree versus an artificial one.

 Real Trees